 Sam Robinson is a reporter for the Midwest Center for Investigative Reporting.

-She recently completed her Ph.D. at Southern Illinois University Carbondale.
-In the fall, she will join the faculty at California State University Monterey Bay as an assistant professor of journalism and digital media.
+She recently joined the faculty at California State University Monterey Bay as an assistant professor of journalism and digital media.
+Her research and professional writing address agriculture representation and coverage by media, as well as current issues in agriculture.

 Mail: 701 Devonshire Dr., C-33, Champaign, IL 61820